 The Lake County East & West Subdistrict public water systems treat the water to meet drinking water quality standards, but no single treatment technique can address all potential contaminants.
 The potential for water quality impacts can be further decreased by implementing measures to protect Lake Erie and the Grand & Chagrin Rivers.
-More detailed information is provided in the Lake County East & West Subdistrict Drinking Water Source Assessment reports, which can be obtained by calling the Lake County East Subdistrict (Plant Superintendent - 440.350.2155) or the Lake County West Subdistrict (Plant Superintendent - 440.918.3420).
+More detailed information is provided in the Lake County East & West Subdistrict Drinking Water Source Assessment reports, which can be obtained by visiting www.epa.ohio.gov/ddagw/swap.

 Soil erosion is the major factor impacting Lake Erie waters.
 The wearing away of the shoreline results in an overall cloudiness - called turbidity.
 We measure samples of water with sensitive instruments that can detect slight changes in cloudiness, changes you could not detect by looking at water.
 We continually measure these changes in turbidity, so that treatment can be optimized by adjusting pretreatment and filtration processes to achieve maximum effectiveness.
 The turbidity limit set by the EPA is 0.3 NTU in 95% of the daily samples and shall not exceed 5 NTU at any time.
-As reported in the table, the highest recorded turbidity result for 2017 was 0.15 NTU for Lake County East and 0.10 NTU for Lake County West and lowest monthly percentage of samples meeting the turbidity limits was 100% for both, meeting the limit.
+As reported in the table, the highest recorded turbidity result for 2018 was 0.16 NTU for Lake County East and 0.10 NTU for Lake County West and lowest monthly percentage of samples meeting the turbidity limits was 100% for both.